 Volunteer at the Animal Shelter

-The Animal Shelter receives valuable assistance from a large number of committed volunteers, including dog walkers and cat cuddlers.
+The animal shelter team receives support from a large number of committed volunteers, including dog walkers and cat cuddlers.

-Some volunteers attend weekly to walk the dogs or socialise with the cats and kittens, while other volunteers donate their time when and where they can.
+Some people volunteer their time at the shelter weekly to walk the dogs or help socialise the cats and kittens, while others offer their time simply when they can.

-All volunteers must be at least 16 years old.
-If under the age of 18, volunteers must be accompanied by an adult.
+To volunteer, you must be at least 16 years old.
+If under the age of 18, you must be accompanied by an adult.

 Volunteer dog walkers

-Our volunteer dog walkers who have completed their induction can attend the shelter 7 days a week, except on public holidays or days the shelter is closed to the public.
+Once you've been inducted as a volunteer dog walker, you can attend the shelter 7 days a week, except on days the shelter is closed to the public.

-Shelter staff provide all volunteer dog walkers with vests, dog treats, harnesses, dog toys and leads.
+The shelter staff provides all volunteer dog walkers with vests, dog treats, harnesses, dog toys, and leads.